Amekyras/tulip/README.md

  - Nema 14 - 35mm Shaft Motor Mount Beta
  - Live Idler XY joints + Tension Idlers

-We now have a gorgeous manual in development by danya on the Voron discord, check it out if you need a helping hand!

 <img width="2560" height="1233" alt="V0 2R1 Tulip Mod 2 0" src="https://github.com/user-attachments/assets/bbab425a-e143-43da-9606-4c9e4cf16088" />